-Two of my favorite things, garlic and butter, combine to make one of the ONLY mushroom dish I’ll eat: Garlic Butter Mushrooms.
-The other mushroom dish I’ll eat?
-These red wine sauteed mushrooms.
+Two of my favorite things, garlic and butter, combine to make one of the ONLY mushroom dish I’ll eat: Instant Pot Mushrooms with Garlic Butter Sauce.

 Don’t forget to grab some crusty french bread to soak up the delicious garlic butter.
 Or else you’ll find yourself licking the bowl clean.
 Let’s just say personal experience is how I know this.

 Mushrooms in garlic butter sauce is also a perfect topper to mashed potatoes.
 Add in some sautéed spinach and you have yourself a meatless meal.

 Great side meal to Prime Rib Recipe, Smoked Prime Rib, Sous Vide Prime Rib or Smoked Beef Tenderloin.
 I’d even treat them as a Thanksgiving Recipes and serve along Smoked Turkey or Smoked Turkey Wings.